MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dukmdt/ns-d3dukmdt-_d3dddi_patchlocationlist.md

 Setting this member to zero is equivalent to setting the remaining 8 bits (0xFF000000) of the 32-bit <b>Value</b> member to zeros.

+### -field Value

+[in] A 32-bit value that identifies the location of an allocation to patch.

 ### -field DriverId

 [in/out] The driver-defined identifier of the allocation specification.